Cantinflas: Hollywood and beyond

 In 1956, Around the World in 80 Days, Cantinflas' American debut, earned him a Golden Globe for Best Actor in a musical or comedy.
 Variety magazine said in 1956 that his Chaplinesque quality made a big contribution to the success of the film.
 The film ultimately made an unadjusted $42 million at the box office (over $678 million in 2018 dollars).
 While David Niven was billed as the lead in English-speaking nations, Cantinflas was billed as the lead elsewhere.
 As a result of the film, Cantinflas became the world's highest-paid actor.

 Moreno's second Hollywood feature, Pepe, attempted to replicate the success of his first.
 The film had cameo appearances by Frank Sinatra, Judy Garland, Maurice Chevalier, Shirley Jones, Ricardo Montalbán, James Coburn, Debbie Reynolds, César Romero, and other stars.
-His humor, deeply rooted in the Spanish language, did not translate well for the American audience and the movie was a notorious box office disappointment.
+His humor, deeply rooted in the Spanish language, did not translate well for the American audience and the movie's reception was a failure.
 He still earned a Golden Globe nomination for his part.
 Later in a 1992 American interview, Moreno cited the language barrier as the biggest impediment to his making it big in the United States.

 After returning to Mexico, Cantinflas starred in the comic drama El bolero de Raquel (1957), the first Cantinflas film to be distributed to the United States by Columbia Pictures.
 The film was followed by more Cantinflas-Reachi-Columbia productions: El analfabeto (1961), El padrecito (1963), and Su excelencia (1967).
 After Su excelencia, Cantinflas began to appear in a series of very low-budget comedies directed by Miguel M. Delgado, which were produced by his own company "Cantinflas Films".
 These films lasted until El Barrendero, in 1982.

 Like Charlie Chaplin, Cantinflas was a social satirist.
 He played el pelado, an impoverished Everyman, with hopes to succeed.
 With mutual admiration, Cantinflas was influenced by Chaplin's earlier films and ideology.
 El Circo (the circus) was a "shadow" of Chaplin's silent film, The Circus and Si yo fuera diputado ("If I Were a Congressman") had many similarities with the 1940 film, The Great Dictator.
 Cantinflas' films, to this day, still generate revenue for Columbia Pictures.
 In 2000, Columbia reported in an estimated US$4 million in foreign distribution from the films.